Whenever I am out flying, I mostly get asked three questions:

-The Blade Inductrix and it’s clone the Eachine E010 is a super tiny quadcopter that still packs a lot of punch.
-What’s awesome about these two quads is that the propellers are ducted, so you can bump into anything and not damage your props or whatever you are bumping in to.
+The Eachine E010 is a super tiny quadcopter that still packs a lot of punch.
+It’s propellers are ducted, so you can bump into anything and not damage your props or whatever you are bumping in to.

-Both of these quadcopters have unlimited upgrade potential thanks to the “Tiny Whoop” revolution, where you add FPV gear to these quadcopters and turn them into indoor FPV madness machines – a great way to keep using the quadcopter even as you upgrade your skills and gear.
+This quadcopter have unlimited upgrade potential thanks to the “Tiny Whoop” revolution, where you add FPV gear to this quadcopter and turn it into indoor FPV madness machine – a great way to keep using the quadcopter even as you upgrade your skills and gear.